jatinp101/jatinp101.github.io/projects/sha-one-c.md

   - Cybersecurity
   - Cryptography
   - C
-summary: In my ICS 212 class we implemented the SHA-1 algorithm in C.
+summary: For my ICS 212 class I implemented the SHA-1 algorithm in C.
 ---